fcaponetto/self-driving-car-nd/CarND-Advanced-Lane-Lines/README.md

 ![alt text][img06]

-At the end, i decide to use the combination of the best yellow and with line, that's L channel + B channel.
+At the end, i decided to use the combination of the best yellow and with line, that's L channel + B channel.

 ### Step 4: Fit Lane